 Many gyms let you borrow their shinguards if you don’t have any, but don’t rely on that.
 Firstly, it isn’t all that hygienic and secondly there are only so many sets they will have to lend out, don’t be that guy who always borrows unless you’re super broke!

-8 Best Muay Thai Shin Guards (and MMA) Reviews
+Which are The Best Muay Thai Shin Guards (and MMA)

 #1 Fairtex Competition Shin Guards – Best Overall

-Fairtex are the leading muay thai equipment producers in the world.
+Fairtex are the leading muay thai equipment producer in the world.
 Decade after decade they have provided muay thai fighters with unquestionably some of the best gear to ever hit the market.
 Well known for their attention to detail and overall build quality, you know that when you buy Fairtex it will last.
-The Fairtex Competition Shin Guards provide everything you would hope for from a pair of shin guards.

 - Excellent protection used by muay thai trainers all over Thailand

 - Separate instep and shin pieces to allow for optimal protection